 Requirements and documentation

-Candidates must be 21 or older and possess a valid driver's license with the ability to be insured by IU.
+Candidates must be 21 or older (no upper limit) and possess a valid driver's license with the ability to be insured by IU.

 Candidates who receive conditional offers will need to provide: